jgarte/compose/README.md

 An example input file has been included called `music.comp`.

-More examples of tone rows can be found on this page or compose your own 🍎:
+More examples of tone rows can be found below or try composing your own 🍎:

 https://en.wikipedia.org/wiki/List_of_tone_rows_and_series